coding-to-music/auckland-transport-emissions-api-nzta-express-mongo-mysql/reporting/AT_Research_Report.md

 - Sum the distances between the coordinates to find the total distance of trip.
 - Assign the distances to the real-time trips by *trip_id*.

 Upon comparison with the supplied distances, it was found the AT distances were significantly larger than the distances generated from the shape files. **TODO insert how much larger on average the AT distances are.** As the pax_km values are linked to the distances supplied by AT, the supplied distances were used to estimate the emissions.
-This was to ensure consistency for the average patronage calculations.
+This ensured consistency across analysis exercises, hence faciliates comparison.
 The distances generated from shape files may be relatively inaccurate.
 However, considering the magnitude of the difference between the two sets of distances it may be worth confirming the validity of the distance generation methodology used by AT.
+Some notable data points that seem off include an average trip distance for the NX1 of 11,000kms.

 ### Passenger Km